ddkdimitrov/CostaCoffee/README.md

 2. I could make different Targets based on the API Version if we have Development/Production environment.
 3. I could use open-closed solid principle to the classes that can be extendable in the future with a new futures.
 4. I used mostly Singleton in the API client/error/decode managers but could use and Dependancy Injection instead a Singleton.
 Everything depends on the programmer style of coding too :)
-5. The project could extended with DispatchGroup/QueuOperations in a late version if we have more complexity in the processes
+5. The project could extended with DispatchGroup/QueuOperations (if we dont use Reactive) in a late version if we have more complexity in the processes or to use reactive programming to simplify and manage multithearding.
 6. I could make the process even more complex if I had a lot of data in one ViewController, making everything more complex and separating one screen to many viewcontrollers using the same conceptions like MVC/MVVM/MVVM+C. Mainly said when we have multiple separation of one screen(to many view controllers), even MVC is enough if we are working with that pattern correctly!!!